Medacorp/Luigi-s-Mansion/Technical documentation/Mansion data.md

             loot:{ //Loot this ghost drops upon defeat.
                 //See loot documentation for other variables.
             },
-            speed:0, //The movement speed of the ghost. damage:{ //Damage values the ghost uses in its functions.
+            speed:X, //The movement speed of the ghost. damage:{ //Damage values the ghost uses in its functions.
                 <type>:X //The amount of damage dealt.
 Type is usually attack or collision, but can be other values.
 Default = 0.
             }